top of page

 The potholes were formed by stones and sand trapped in river eddies, slowly drilling into the rock as the rivers converged.
 Over thousands of years, this natural process created the dramatic shapes visitors see today.

-The site is well developed for visitors and includes:
+The site is well-developed for visitors and includes:

 • Elevated walkways and bridges over the river gorge